esluyter/ESTimeline/README.md

 ### Timeline clips:
 - above the main timeline, click "Open as clip in new timeline"
-  - Now this little system, the synths, buses and envelopes, are all encapsulated in this timeline clip, which won't interfere with e.g. another ~verbbus that you happen to use elsewhere.
+  - Now this little system, the synths, patterns, buses and envelopes, are all encapsulated in this timeline clip, which won't interfere with e.g. another ~verbbus that you happen to use elsewhere.
   - (in fact you can duplicate the timeline clip by option-dragging onto a new track, and the two will play simultanously each using its own environment and bus.)
   - you can also resize the clips, move the mouse cursor over the clip and use the s key to split it into two separate timeline clips, etc.